goloshubov/precheck/README.md

 ```
 \
 \
-To make plays output more readable add display_skipped_hosts = no into the default section of ansible.cfg.
+To make plays output more readable add display_skipped_hosts = no into the default section of ansible.cfg
-\
-\
-Example usage in playbooks is in adhoc.yml